wangziqi2013/wangziqi2013.github.io/_posts/2018-12-28-Interval-Based-Memory-Reclamation.markdown

 before the HP is added.
 After the thread completes an operation, it should also releases all hazard pointers from the thread-local list.

+Epoch-based reclamation (EBR) further improves HP in two aspects.
+First, threads never declare individual pointers as hazardous, which requires at least two extra operations per pointer accessed by the thread (one before usage and one after).
+This improves not only performance but also the usability of the GC algorithm, since programmers can just write their programs without realizing the existance of GC.
+In addition, threads never validate a pointer after declaring it as hazardous by re-reading the pointer field.
+Instead, at the beginning of every operation, threads declare a new epoch which protects all pointers accessed within and after the epoch.
+No operation needs to be done when a pointer is used to accessed the block, as the pointer has been protected since the beginning of the operation.
+The details of EBR is described as follows.
+The algorithm maintains a centralized epoch counter, which is periodically incremented to make progress.